rickosborne/skyline/guide/setting/667-stormbird.md

 Speed losses due to weight are also doubled and quadrupled for those speeds, respectively.
 If forced to sustain its "sprint" speed, stresses on the engines and airframe will tear the Stormbird apart in under 4 hours (ca. 1200mi / 1900km).
 Its "run" speed can be sustained for up to 10 hours, at which time it will need 1 hour of repairs to continue.

+### Stormbirds as Mounts

+As with [Glinthawks](630-glinthawk.md), _Skyline_ leaves it up to the Narrator to decide whether Stormbirds can be mounted, or used to carry players.
+Stormbirds are even faster than Glinthawks, adding in engine exhaust to worry about.

+It's your game: if you want to travel via Stormbird, you go right ahead.
+There's nothing in _Skyline_ which says you can't.